rey-xi/pinata/README.md

   print(await pin.update(name: 'New Pin'));
 }
 ```
-##### This documentation and project is still under development yet, fully active and safe to use
+##### This documentation and project is still under development.
+Yet fully active and safe to use
 ### Thanks.